manojit32/Disaster_Prediction_CodeFunDo/README.md

 ### a) Prediction of Earthquakes in South-East Asian regions

 From the previous 3 years, India and subcontinental regions like Pakistan, Afghanistan, China etc. are sufferring from frequent earthquakes.
 Suddenly, Earthquake Prediction became a necessity in these regions.
-In this model, we are taking a Dataset from [Incorporated Research Institutions for Seismology], which contains 30000 earthquake instances for India and Surrounding regions from year 2015 to end of 2017.
+In this model, we are taking a Dataset from [Incorporated Research Institutions for Seismology](http://ds.iris.edu/ds/), which contains 30000 earthquake instances for India and Surrounding regions from year 2015 to end of 2017.
 The dataset contains

 - Latitude, Longitude value
 - Timestamp for the earthquake